MP for Grantham and Bourne

 Shadow Minister (Business and Trade)

-Declared financial interests include six items: two miscellaneous entries, two visits outside the UK, one entry for gifts, benefits and hospitality from UK sources, and one shareholding.
+Declared financial interests include two miscellaneous entries, two overseas visits, one gifts/benefits/hospitality entry from UK sources, and one shareholding.

 Generated 21 February 2026